Amy Krouse Rosenthal: Other work

+Prior to becoming an author, Amy was an award winning advertising copywriter in Chicago.

 Rosenthal was a frequent contributor to TED.
 In 2011, 2012, and 2015, she was brought on as an "experiential designer", creating ideas and experiences implemented at the annual TEDActive conference.
 Additionally, she has given talks at TEDxSanDiego 2011 and at TEDxSMU 2012; she gave her first and most well-known TED talk, 'Notes on Life', at TEDxWaterloo (Canada) in 2010.

 Her essays and articles have appeared in The New York Times, Hallmark Magazine, Parenting, O: The Oprah Magazine, and McSweeney's.
 Her website, whoisamy.com, was named one of the best official author websites, alongside Barbara Kingsolver and Stephen King.

 Personal life

 Rosenthal, a graduate of Tufts University, lived in Chicago.
 She had three children: Justin, Miles and Paris.

 On March 3, 2017, at the age of 51, she announced that she was terminally ill with ovarian cancer, by way of a New York Times "Modern Love" essay.
 The essay was in the form of a dating profile for her husband Jason, to help him remarry after her death.
 "I am wrapping this up on Valentine’s Day," she wrote, "and the most genuine, non-vase-oriented gift I can hope for is that the right person reads this, finds Jason, and another love story begins."
 She died ten days later at her home in Chicago, where she was born.